solita/solita.github.com/_posts/2021-05-20-devs-be-like.md

  - programming
 ---

-You all know that stereotype about developers, right?
-Especially Hollywood loves to keep that idea about Silicon Valley nerds alive and breathing.
+What are developers like?
+Are we all like that Hollywood stereotype?
+You know the one about Silicon Valley nerds.
 That we live and breathe to code, non-developers have to constantly remind us to "speak English and not jargon", how we do nothing but code from morning till night, no matter if we are getting paid for it or not.

 ![Programmer](/img/devs-be-like/programmer.png)